At least 9 U.S. citizens die in cartel attack in north Mexico

 Published Tuesday, November 5, 2019 12:52AM EST

-MEXICO CITY -- Mexico's top security official said Tuesday that at least three women and six children were slaughtered by cartel gunmen and one child was still missing in northern Mexico.
-Relatives said the victims are also U.S. citizens.
+MEXICO CITY -- At least three women and six children, all apparently U.S. citizens, were slaughtered by drug cartel gunmen in northern Mexico, officials said Tuesday.
+Six children were found alive, one child had a bullet wound and one child was still missing.

-Security Secretary Alfonso Durazo said the gunmen may have mistaken the group's large SUVs for rival gangs.
-He said six children were wounded in the attack, and five have been transferred to hospitals in Phoenix, Arizona.
+Mexican Security Secretary Alfonso Durazo said the gunmen may have mistaken the group's large SUVs for rival gangs.
+He said at least five children have been taken to Phoenix, Arizona for treatment.

+The slaughter of U.S. citizens on Mexican soil quickly became an international issue, with U.S. President Donald Trump tweeting, "This is the time for Mexico, with the help of the United States, to wage WAR on the drug cartels and wipe them off the face of the earth."

+President Andres Manuel Lopez Obrador refused that approach, saying at a Tuesday news conference, "The worst thing you can have is war."

 The relative said he had located the burned-out, bullet-ridden SUV containing the remains of his nephew's wife and her four children -- twin 6-month old babies and two other children aged 8 and 10.

-Mexico's federal Department of Security and Citizens' Protection said late Monday that security forces were reinforced with National Guard, army and state police troops in the area following "the reports about disappearance and aggression against several people."
-The troops were searching for the missing community members, believed to include 11 children or more.
+Durazo said the Sinaloa cartel had an important presence on the Sonora said, but that a rival cartel was trying to invade the territory from the Chihuahua side.

+The relative said he saw cartel gunmen gathered about a mile away after the ambush.
+"The cartels from Sonora, there were probably 50 or 60 of them, armed to the teeth."

-Another relative, Julian LeBaron, said on his Facebook page the dead woman was Rhonita Maria LeBaron.
+Another relative, Julian LeBaron, said on his Facebook page that one of the dead woman was Rhonita Maria LeBaron.

-The first relative said a convoy of three vehicles had set out Monday from La Mora, about 70 miles (110 kilometres) south of Douglas, Arizona, but was attacked by cartel gunmen in a possible case of mistaken identity by gunmen.
-Many of the church's members were born in Mexico and thus have dual citizenship.

-While he said he found the first vehicle, the other two SUVs were missing along with their passengers.

-Jhon LeBaron, another relative, posted on his Facebook page that his aunt and another woman were dead, which could bring the death toll to at least seven.
+Jhon LeBaron, another relative, posted on his Facebook page that his aunt and another woman were dead.
 He also posted that six of his aunt's children had been left abandoned but alive on a roadside.

 It would not be the first time that members of the break-away church had been attacked in northern Mexico, where their forebears settled -- often in Chihuahua state -- decades ago.